 - please do an Acknowledgement or Welcome to Country (this is usually done by the most senior person in the room unless you have an Elder coming to perform a Welcome to Country)

 - make sure the room is accessible for people who will come from other locations

 - please take photos of your event and send them to firstname.lastname@example.org and email@example.com (Great Place to Work mailbox).

 - provide catering (please note that any costs related to the event will need to come from the area organising it)

-- talk to your Local Land Council or one of the contacts seen below to organise having an Elder from your area come and do a Welcome to Country.
+- talk to your local and regional Aboriginal Education Consultative Group (AECG) members or Local Land Council to organise having an Elder from your area come and do a Welcome to Country.

 If possible, please:

 - Take a photo!
 Are you having a cake or catering?
 Take a photo of the cake cutting.
 Or maybe just a group of people coming together for this event.